adetaylor/codeclub-python/README.md

 * [Py01-Ball](exercises/Py01-Ball/docs/README.md):

   The first exercise is for the kids to be talked through Python to pick up some basic syntax.
-There is a single challenge for them to do.
+There is a single challenge for them to do, but really they're just typing what they're told.

 * [Py02-Alien](exercises/Py02-Alien/docs/README.md):

-  It's been proposed that the Python exercises start off by shadowing one or more of the Scratch exercises the kids will already have done.

-  I think that's a great idea but I don't personally have time, so I've made a stab at a first exercise or two by starting with one of the PyGame examples.
-At least this saves the step of writing and debugging a game.

-	The intention of this session is to get the kids used to looking through actual textual code, and identifying clues.
+  A big Python project can look daunting.
+The intention here is that the kids are faced with a big file of code, but all they have to do is look through it to spot clues.
+And they get a fun game to play.
 If we can end the session with an idea that a 'class' relates to a sprite on the screen, we're doing well.

 * [Py03-Guess](exercises/Py03-Guess/README.md):

-  This exercise has been produced by Peter Lewin and was initially intended to be a first exercise, i.e. similar in scope to Ball.
-I have ramped up the difficulty level so that it is the first one the kids will program entirely by themselves.
+  In this exercise (prepared by Pete Lewin) the kids write their first Python program from scratch (boom boom).
+It's a textual number guessing game.

 * [Py04-Felix](exercises/Py04-Felix/docs/README.md):